PersonaIam/personatestnet/README.md

 vagrant up
 ```

-There will be a drive shared with the host machine inside the VM, mounted at `/vagrant`.
+There will be a drive shared with the host machine inside the VM, mounted at `/vagrant`. -->

-### Non-Vagrant
+### Install

 Install essentials: